 Aloe albocincta, Aloe hanburiana, Aloe paniculata, Aloe rhodocincta

 Aloe striata is a beautiful succulent that forms rosettes of flat, broad, pale gray-green leaves that vary in color depending on the amount of sunlight.
 The foliage is pinkish in full sun, while in more shaded spots, it is often bluish-green.
-The leaves have notable dark, narrow lines running longitudinally and toothless pale reddish, nearly transparent margins.
+The leaves have dark narrow lines running longitudinally and toothless pale reddish, nearly transparent margins.
 In late winter into early spring, emerge up to three 2 foot (60 cm) tall stems that branch and hold clusters of coral-red flowers.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).